Mischievous or mischievious?

 The misspelling is not new.
 The OED lists instances of mischievious going back to the 17th century, and a Google Books search reveals a few thousand instances from before 1920.
-So while mischievous is certainly the standard spelling and is safer in formal writing and school papers, using mischievious is not a serious error, especially in informal contexts.
+So while mischievous is certainly the standard spelling and is safer in formal writing and school papers, using mischievious is not a grievous error in informal contexts.

 Examples